MicrosoftDocs/Viva/WorkplaceAnalytics/Use/peer-analysis.md

 ### Privacy notes

 Peer analyses enforce the [minimum group size](../privacy/privacy-considerations.md#minimum-group-size) settings for your organization.
 In other words, if the number of members on a team that you select is smaller than the minimum group size, the analysis is halted and cannot continue.
-This applies to both the reference group and the peer group.
+This applies to both the reference group and the other group.

 The results of analyses are always presented in aggregate form.
 No individual's data is ever presented in isolation.